Teamoreteateo/DSA2101-Project/Code.md

     ## [1] "Fearless"                            "Red"
     ## [3] "The Taylor Swift Holiday Collection"

 All the column names match for both tables.
-There were no non-matching songs in `taylor_album_songs` to `taylor_all_songs`.
-However, there were 3 albums: “Fearless”, “Red” and “The Taylor Swift Holiday Collection”, which were found in `taylor_all_songs` but not `taylor_album_songs`.
+There was no tibble formed in `checking_conflicts_left` hence, there are no non-matching songs in `taylor_album_songs` to `taylor_all_songs`.
+However, there was a tibble formed in `checking_conflicts_right` indicating row mismatches in the other direction.
+Upon examinging the tibble, there were 3 albums:
+“Fearless”, “Red” and “The Taylor Swift Holiday Collection”, which were found in `taylor_all_songs` but not `taylor_album_songs`.
 This means that we should use data from the overarching dataset to give us the widest coverage, hence use `taylor_all_songs`.
 Next, since we will compare receptivity statistics by album, we need to check which albums are present in `taylor_all_songs` and `taylor_albums`.

 ``` r
 names1 <- taylor_albums %>% select(album_name) %>% unique() %>% arrange(album_name)